-Shipping perishables is a high stakes business.
+Shipping perishables is a high stakes business, especially when considering how to pack perishables for shipping.
 While retailers understand they’re entering a time-sensitive market, most find it well worth.
 Customers are eager to buy products from these retailers, because it means they don’t have to leave the house for essential – or just luxurious – food and beverages.

 To better understand the industry, let’s imagine a mid-sized meal kit retailer, Tony’s Tacos.
-Tony’s ships authentic, ready-to-assemble taco kits to hungry customers across the U.S. With varied ingredients in the kits – temperature-sensitive foods like meat and cheese – accurate fulfillment is essential for its success.
+Tony’s ships authentic, ready-to-assemble taco kits to hungry customers across the U.S. With varied ingredients in the kits – temperature-sensitive foods like meat and cheese – accurate fulfillment, and the use of proper frozen food shipping boxes are essential for its success.

 In the past, Tony’s has had a few bad experiences with shipping.
 From refrigeration failures, to inclement weather affecting deliveries so significantly that they’ve experienced spoilage and staleness after delivery.
 Both of which, make for very unhappy customers.